andrewyazura/twitter-scraper-add-on/README.md

 ## Development

-## Adding add-on to Firefox
+### Adding add-on to Firefox

 1. In your Firefox browser go to `about:debugging`
 2. Click **This Firefox**
 3. Press **Load Temporary Add-on** button
 4. Select `twitter-scraper/manifest.json` in file explorer

-### Reloading extension

-After making changes to the add-on you have to reload it.
+You have to reload the add-on after making changes to it.
+To do this press **Reload** on the same page.

+### Auto-reload

+> This method doesn't work for WSL users

+1. Install [Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=firefox-devtools.vscode-firefox-debug) extension in VS Code
-1. In your Firefox browser go to `about:debugging`
+2. In your Firefox browser go to `about:profiles`
-2. Click **This Firefox**
-3. Find add-on in the list
-4. Press **Reload**
+3. Add a profile named `twitter-scraper`
+4. Run `Launch WebExtension` config in VS Code

 ### For WSL users

 On WSL you need to export your files from WSL filesystem to Windows filesystem, as you can't select add-on's `manifest.json` from WSL filesystem.

 There is a `wslexport.sh` script that hepls with exporting files.
 Use `./wslexport /path/to/export`.
 For example: `/mnt/c/Users/<username>/Documents`.